AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 1. Select **Back office events** if you want to send order status information, such as if an order was placed, cancelled, refunded, or shipped.

-1. [Create](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/configure.html#create) a new datastream in the Adobe Experience Platform or select an existing datastream you want to use for collection.
+1. (Skip this steps if you are using your own AEP Web SDK.)
+[Create](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/configure.html#create) a new datastream in the Adobe Experience Platform or select an existing datastream you want to use for collection.
+Skip this steps if you are using your own AEP Web SDK.

-1. In the **Datastream ID** field, paste the ID of that new or existing datastream.
+1. (Skip this steps if you are using your own AEP Web SDK.)
+In the **Datastream ID** field, paste the ID of that new or existing datastream.

     >[!NOTE]
     >